rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - A capability flag is used to indicate whether the server might use distributed notifications.

-- the *update-complete* notifications, or the equivalent *complete* leaf as part of an *update* notification are generated per Message Publisher, and scoped as such.
+- the *update-complete* notifications, or the equivalent *complete* leaf as part of an *update* notification are generated per Message Publisher process, and are scoped as such.
 I.e., this may require clients to count and correlate update complete indications across Message Publishers for a given subscription.

 # Core YANG Push v2 YANG Data Model {#ietf-yang-push-2-yang}